Dakes/WaniKaniCommunityMnemonics2/README.md

 Google Spreadsheet used as Database: [WKCM2 Sheet](https://docs.google.com/spreadsheets/d/13oZkp8eS059nxsYc6fOJNC3PjXVnFvUC8ntRt8fdoCs/edit?usp=sharing)
 It is editable only by the owner, me.
 But viewable and copyable by everyone.
 Only the WKCM2 sheet (tab) is used.
 Why a Google Spreadsheet?
 It is free.
-It is public, everyone can verify, there is no harmfull code in there.
+It is public, everyone can verify, that there is no harmfull code in there.
 Only one person has direct write access.
 But it could still be copied by everyone, should I vanish, or loose interest to maintain it.

 ## Usage instructions
 WKCM2 requires WKOF: [WKOF installation](https://community.wanikani.com/t/installing-wanikani-open-framework/28549)